 Any coastal resident is acutely aware of the damage hurricanes and tropical storms can cause to a structure and want to do what we can to protect our investment and feel safe in our home during extreme weather.

 Able to withstand wind gusts up to 140 mph, metal roofing can stand up to Florida storms better than other roofing materials.
 Being non-porous, the material also resists leaks, moisture damage and rot.

 A certified expert can go over the best roofing choices for your home.
-Serving Manatee and Sarasota Counties, Bradenton-based AKVM roofing experts are extensively trained in the installation and inspection of these protective roofs, leaving you feeling safe and secure in good weather and bad.
+Serving Sarasota, Manatee & Hillsborough Counties, Bradenton-based AKVM roofing experts are extensively trained in the installation and inspection of these protective roofs, leaving you feeling safe and secure in good weather and bad.

 Metal roofing panels can help keep your home cooler with the implementation of proper venting.
 In addition, metal roofs can be highly reflective and emissive.
 Reflective materials act to bounce light away from your roof, while emissivity refers to the heat energy that is radiated away from the material.

 In Florida’s tropical climate, a highly reflective material like metal can play a large role in protecting your roof from the damaging effects of the sun’s ultraviolet light and heat.

 Additionally, the energy efficiency of metal roofing means that your insurance company may offer discounts to you for switching to a metal roof.
 Call your insurance representative to see if you qualify for discounts.

 Nobody likes a rodent infestation.
 Metal roofing is unattractive to these sneaky pests, as it’s impossible for them to penetrate, serving as a protective barrier between you and those not-so-cuddly critters.

 You might not necessarily love the metal look, or a plain white roof, and that’s ok!
 There are more options than ever when it comes to profiles and coatings that contribute to reflecting and radiating away the sun’s heat.